Penbutolol: Pharmacokinetics

 Penbutolol is rapidly absorbed from the gastrointestinal tract, has a bioavailability over 90%, and has a rapid onset of effect.
 Penbutolol has a half life of five hours.

+Chemistry

+The experimental log P of penbutolol is 4.15.
+Penbutolol showed the second highest predicted lipophilicity of 30 clinically relevant beta blockers, with the most lipophilic beta blocker predicted to be the lesser-known bopindolol.

 Society and culture

 Availability

 Penbutolol was approved by the FDA in 1987.
 In January 2015 the FDA acknowledged that the penbutolol was no longer marketed in the US, and determined that the drug was not withdrawn for safety reasons.